Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: Booking should only include the dates visibly selected on the screen.
 Actual Behavior: Multi-selecting the entire month results in a booking that includes dates beyond the visible screen.

-Bug Report 9: Placeholder Text in Room Description
+BR 9: Placeholder Text in Room Description
 Summary: Room description contains Lorem Ipsum placeholder text, inconsistent with the rest of the English text on the platform.
 Steps to Reproduce:
 1. Navigate to the room description section.